 The best time to shoot with the Kodachrome 64 film recipe is on a sunny day, during the golden hour or a few hours before sunset.
 If you are looking for a Classic Chrome recipe, then this is one that you have to try.

-This recipe is an alternative solution for older X-Trans IV models and also makes it easier for Fujifilm users that unable to use the Classic Negative-based film simulation.
+This recipe is an alternative solution for older X-Trans IV models and makes it easier for Fujifilm users who cannot use the Classic Negative-based film simulation.
 This film recipe is select as one of the best Fujifilm recipes I’ve ever created.

 The photos above are shot with the Fujifilm X-T4 – AmazonUS